-- It is paid directly to the government authority who has imposed it.
+- It is paid directly to the government authority that has imposed it.

 - If the central government has imposed it, then it will be paid to them.
-Likewise if state government has imposed, it will paid to state government only.
+Likewise, if the state government has imposed it, it will be paid to the state government only.

 - These tax cannot be transferred to any other authority or to any other individual or entity.

-- CBDT has a right to plan and to submit their inputs in regards to the implementation or changes of tax in case of any requirement.
+- CBDT has a right to plan and to submit its inputs in regards to the implementation or changes of tax in case of any requirement.